btomwhitehead/terraform-notes/modules.md

     may be where all the resources are created.
 For a complex module, resource creation may be split into multiple files but any nested module calls should be in the main file.
-  2. `variables.tf`.
-Contains all variable declarations.
+  2. `variables.tf`: Contains all variable declarations.
 If no variables are defined, this file should still exist and be empty.
-  3. `outputs.tf`.
-Contains all output variable declarations.
+  3. `outputs.tf`: Contains all output variable declarations.
 If no outputs are defined, this file should still exist and be empty.
+  4. `versions.tf`: Contains any `terraform {}` block configurations required by the module, such as `required_provider` blocks.
+If no configurations are defined, this file should still exist and be empty.

 4. All variables and outputs should have descriptions.

-5. `LICENSE`.
-The license under which this module is available.
+5. `LICENSE`: The license under which this module is available.
 If you are publishing a module publicly, many organizations will not adopt a module unless a clear license is present.
 We recommend always having a license file, even if it is not an open source license.

-6. Nested modules.
-Nested modules should exist under the modules/ subdirectory.
-If the root module includes calls to nested modules, they should use relative paths like `./modules/consul-cluster` so that Terraform will consider them to be part of the same repository or package, rather than downloading them again separately.
+6. `modules/`: Nested modules should exist under this subdirectory.
+If the root module includes calls to nested modules, they should use relative paths like `./modules/module_a` so that Terraform will consider them to be part of the same repository or package, rather than downloading them again separately.

-7. `examples/`.
-Examples of using the module should exist under the `examples/` subdirectory at the root of the repository.
+7. `examples/`: Examples of using the module should exist under the `examples/` subdirectory at the root of the repository.
 Each example may have a `README.md` to explain the goal and usage of the example.
 Examples for submodules should also be placed in the root `examples/` directory.